Chart Color Schemes

 Wadeye is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Wadeye, as per the latest Census findings, 72.7% of dwellings were houses, with the remaining 27.4% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NT's figures of 83.6% houses and 16.4% other dwellings.
-Home ownership in Wadeye was at 1.1%, with mortgaged dwellings at 0.0% and rented ones at 98.9%.
-The median monthly mortgage repayment in the area was $0, significantly lower than Non-Metro NT's average of $1,346.
-The median weekly rent figure in Wadeye was $50, substantially lower than Non-Metro NT's $80 and the national average of $375.
-Nationally, Wadeye's mortgage repayments were considerably lower than the Australian average of $1,863.
+Dwelling structure in Wadeye, as evaluated at the latest Census, comprised 72.7% houses and 27.4% other dwellings.
+In comparison, Non-Metro NT had 83.6% houses and 16.4% other dwellings.
+Home ownership in Wadeye was 1.1%, with mortgaged dwellings at 0.0% and rented dwellings at 98.9%.
+The median monthly mortgage repayment was $0, below Non-Metro NT's average of $1,346.
+Median weekly rent in Wadeye was $50, compared to Non-Metro NT's $80 and the national average of $375.
+Nationally, Wadeye's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing